 L-theanine (found in Composure and Anxitane) is a type of amino acid found in green tea with some evidence to show it is effective at reducing anxiety in dogs.
 Because of its safety, and the low risk of side effects, it is a popular remedy for owners who don’t want to give their dog medicines like Xanax.
 It is thought to increase levels of dopamine and GABA in the brain, though there are differing opinions on how the substance affects serotonin levels.
 These chemicals play a role in mood, and can affect how anxious a dog feels.

 Essentially it claims to help people focus and concentrate while having relaxing and tranquilizing properties.

-I must admit, I did find this fairly quickly in the Walmart supplement selection (I’m lazy when I shop because I hate it!).
+I must admit, I did find this fairly quickly in the Walmart supplement selection.
 But the odor about kills me.
 And, just a note, I swear I smell like it the next day…my trainer says I am crazy…but I hate smelling bad, at all!

 Valerian Root is used mainly for the treatment of sleep disorders, especially insomnia.
 It is frequently used with hops (humans), and lemon balm (which can be used in dogs) or other herbs that can cause drowsiness.